RakaDoank/uws-react-native/README.md

 ## Installation

 We provide two registry homes where this library lives which can be used for your project.
-You can use either it's from NPM registry or GitHub Packages
+You can use either it is from NPM registry or GitHub Packages.
+It has absolutely **no external JavaScript dependencies**

 ### From NPM Registry